anpawo/C-Lib/README.md

 # C-Lib
 Library made for EPITECH during my FIRST YEAR

-# Function Used
+# Function Used from the libC
-- Malloc ++
+- Malloc
-- Free   ++
+- Free

-- Write
-- Open
-- Read

 # Features
-- VECT  -> optimised array. no more malloc / free.
+-- VECT --> (list of char, int, float etc...)
+-- STRT --> (list of char null terminated)
-- LIST  -> optimised array of objects.
+-- LIST --> (list of objects)
-- DICT  -> keys of any type associated with values of any type.
+-- DICT --> (list of pairs key/value)

-Every object is associated with a type.
+Every object type is associated with an ID.
-The type of an object is used to call every function like compare, append, and more...
+When using any function, the function acts according to the ID type of the object used.

-I use the attribute cleanup to simply auto_free every object created so free is not needed anymore.
+I use the cleanup attribut to avoid frees.